ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ## Conclusion

 Reactive streams take a proper place among other parallel and concurrent Java frameworks.
 Before they appeared in the JDK, there were slightly related CompletableFuture and Stream APIs.
-CompletableFuture uses the push model but supports asynchronous computations of a single value.
-Stream supports sequential or parallel computations of multiple values, but uses the pull model.
-Reactive streams have taken a vacant place that supports synchronous or asynchronous computations of multiple values and can dynamically switch between the push and pull models.
-Reactive streams are suitable for processing possible unbounded sequences of events with unpredictable rates, such as user mouse and keyboard events, sensor events, latency-bound I/O events from storage or network etc.
+CompletableFuture uses the _push_ model but supports asynchronous computations of a single value.
+Stream supports sequential or parallel computations of multiple values, but uses the _pull_ model.
+Reactive streams have taken a vacant place that supports synchronous or asynchronous computations of multiple values and can dynamically switch between the _push_ and _pull_ models.
+Reactive streams are suitable for processing possible unbounded sequences of events with unpredictable rates, such as user mouse and keyboard events, sensor events, latency-bound I/O events from file or network etc.

 Application developers should not implement the interfaces of the Reactive Streams specification themselves.
 The specification is complex enough, especially in concurrent Publisher-Subscriber contracts, to be implemented correctly.
 Also the specification does not contain APIs for intermediate stream operations.
 They should use components (producer, processors, consumers) from existing frameworks and use the Reactive Streams API only to connect them together.
 Then application developers should use the much richer native framework APIs.